MartinLogan Motion Series - August 2019

 The Motion 15i bookshelf and Motion 30i center-channel speaker were on static display on a table on the right side of the showroom, below a screen running a slideshow on the new series.
 To the right of the table were three Motion 60XTi floorstanders, one in each finish.
 Other MartinLogan speakers, including hybrid electrostatic speakers and Motion-series speakers, were on static display in the main showroom, and in demo rooms off to the side.

 There were two active demos of the Motion Series.
 In one room, Georgia Home Theater was running clips from the Queen biopic Bohemian Rhapsody, showing projected UHD video on a huge screen.
 Arrayed across the front were two Motion 60XTi floorstanders, for the left and right channels, and a Motion 50XTi center-channel speaker in the middle.
-Audio electronics included Anthem AVM 60 processor and one of Anthem’s MCA amplifiers.
+Audio electronics included an Anthem AVM 60 processor and one of Anthem’s MCA amplifiers.
 Although the clip had a DTS-HD 5.1-channel soundtrack, no surround speakers were used for this demo.

 Even without surrounds, the sound was truly impressive.
 In the scene in Madison Square Garden, where the band plays “We Will Rock You,” the audience’s foot stomps sounded big and powerful.
 In the climactic Live Aid scene in Wembley Stadium, guitar, bass, drums, and especially Freddy Mercury’s voice all came through beautifully.

-In an adjacent soundroom, a pair of Motion 60XTi speakers was used for a stereo music demo, for which Georgia Home Theater streamed a Tidal playlist to a McIntosh C2600 preamplifier.
+In an adjacent soundroom, a pair of Motion 60XTi speakers were used for a stereo music demo, for which Georgia Home Theater streamed a Tidal playlist to a McIntosh C2600 preamplifier.
 The speakers were used in biamp mode, and driven by two McIntosh MC452 power amplifiers, each rated at 450Wpc.

 MartinLogan 60XTi floorstanders and 35XTi stand-mounts with McIntosh Laboratory components